Javi Sánchez (footballer)

-Javier Sánchez de Felipe (born 14 March 1997) is a Spanish professional footballer who plays as a centre-back for and captains Segunda División club Real Valladolid.
+Javier Sánchez de Felipe (born 14 March 1997) is a Spanish professional footballer who plays as a centre-back for Primeira Liga club Arouca.

 Club career

 Real Madrid

 Born in the Madrid outskirts of Getafe, Sánchez finished his development at Real Madrid after joining the club's academy at the age of 8.
 He made his senior debut with the reserve team in the Segunda División B, his first match occurring on 10 October 2015 in a 1–0 home win against Arenas Club de Getxo when he was still a junior.

 Sánchez scored his first goal for Castilla and in the third division on 3 December 2016, in a 1–1 home draw to CDA Navalcarnero.
 In the summer of 2018, he was selected by first-team manager Julen Lopetegui for the United States pre-season tour.

 Sánchez's maiden competitive appearance with Real Madrid took place on 31 October 2018 which also marked new coach Santiago Solari's debut, and the former featured the entire 4–0 victory at UD Melilla in that season's Copa del Rey.
 He first appeared in the UEFA Champions League one week later, coming on as a 59th-minute substitute for Sergio Ramos in the 5–0 group stage away rout of FC Viktoria Plzeň.
 His first La Liga game was on the 11th, when he replaced fellow youth graduate Sergio Reguilón at the end of the first half of an eventual 4–2 defeat of RC Celta de Vigo at Balaídos.
 He scored his first goal still in that year, contributing to the 6–1 home win against Melilla in the Spanish Cup return leg.